kantamanidba/RDS_Oracle_Expdp_Impdp/README.md

 ```

-Below is the procedure for restoring the dumpfile backup to target schema (Usually at Dev/Test):
+Below is the procedure for restoring the dumpfile backup to target schema (usually at Dev/Test):

 ```
 declare